-Section 1.1 You are currently enrolled in Liberty Medicare AdvantageNursing Home Plan, which is a specialized Medicare Advantage Plan ("Special Needs Plan")
+Section 1.1 You are currently enrolled in Liberty Medicare Advantage ("Special Needs Plan")

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Liberty Medicare Advantage Nursing Home Plan.
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Liberty Medicare Advantage.

-Liberty Medicare Advantage Nursing Home Plan is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+Liberty Medicare Advantage is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization).

-Liberty Medicare Advantage Nursing Home Plan is a specialized Medicare Advantage Plan (a Medicare Advantage "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
-Liberty Medicare Advantage Nursing Home Plan is designed for people who live in an institution (like a nursing home) and/or live in the community but who need a level of care that is usually provided in a nursing home.
+Liberty Medicare Advantage is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
+Liberty Medicare Advantage is designed to provide additional health benefits that specifically help people who have Diabetes, Chronic Heart Failure or Cardiovascular Disorder.